Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 The marquise cut dates to 18th-century France, commissioned by King Louis XV and named after the Marquise de Pompadour whose mouth, it was said, the diamond resembled.
 Today it’s one of the most visually distinctive shapes available and reads as vintage-meets-modern.
 It’s also the most finger-elongating shape of any diamond cut, a 1.5ct marquise visually reads like a 2ct round because of how it stretches across the finger.

+For the closest cousin of emerald cut see our Asscher cut guide.
 For the broader shape comparison, see round vs oval, emerald cut, pear cut.

 The short answer